hbctraining/main/registrations/AllFunders_Pseuobulk.md

 **Tuesday, November 19, 2024**: 9:30 AM - 12 PM

-NOTE: Workshop dates are subject to change - please check back
+NOTE: Workshop dates are subject to change

 _Instruction will be mostly learner-centric, requiring a time commitment between the workshop sessions!_